Over the last few years, we’ve been blessed with a wonderful summertime lifestyle.

 While I loved the look of the last site, when a riverside location became available, I revamped things.
 I’m not entirely sure why I didn’t take a picture of what I finally did to this site but it stopped campers dead in their tracks.
 Wind was an issue in the evenings so I mounted some plastic lattice along the riverside for a see through removable wind break, and placed the benches in front.
 Plants and birdhouses prettied up the joint.

 Oh yes.
-I remember why I didn’t take pictures.
+I remember why I didn’t take pictures now.
 I got sick.
 For a long time.
-That story will come.
+That story is coming…

 Camping has done my son and I a world of good in the past.
 It’s a perfect way to get away from the phone and work, providing you a means of total family time and different types of conversation.

-This is part one of a MUCH bigger story I’m going to tell you.
-It’s about morphing along with changing circumstances, making the best out of what you have and where we are today because of it.
-It’ll be deep.
+This is part one of a MUCH bigger story I’m about to tell you.
+It’s about morphing along with changing circumstances, making the best out of what you have and realizing that hardship can change your life in amazing ways.

 What are your summer plans?
 Any other campers out there?